Contact Us for a Free Consultation (213) 542-0979

 Possession of a Weapon In Court

-It's illegal to bring any sort of a weapon into a courthouse in Los Angeles County that would violate Penal Code Section 171.
-It would probably also violate other Penal Code sections depending on what type of a weapon it was and what the circumstances were.
+It's illegal to bring any sort of weapon into a courthouse in Los Angeles County that would violate Penal Code Section 171.
+It would probably also violate other Penal Code sections depending on what type of weapon it was and what the circumstances were.

 The courthouses – I've been doing this for twenty-five years – going in and out of the LA courthouses, and the courthouses are very particular about what you can bring in there.